Weekend fishing opportunities

 Check out the new trout stocking map

-Find the location and details about the many lakes ponds and streams that receive hatchery trout from ODFW’s fish hatcheries on the new Google-based fishing map.
+Find the location and details about the many lakes ponds and streams that receive hatchery trout from ODFW’s fish hatcheries on the new Google-based stocking map.

 ALTON BAKER CANOE CANAL: trout